cardano-foundation/developer-portal/docs/get-started/cscli.md

 ---

 `cscli` is a lightweight cross-platform CLI tool for Cardano supporting the following features out of the box:
- - Building and serializing wallet primitives (i.e. recovery-phrases, keys, addresses and transactions)
+ - Building and serialising wallet primitives (i.e. recovery-phrases, keys, addresses and transactions)
  - Live querying of accounts, addresses, transactions and native assets across both Testnet and Mainnet networks
  - Submitting transactions to the Testnet or Mainnet network
  - Cryptographic and encoding transformations (blake2b, bech32, etc.)